 - For those with short or medium-length locks, a wide-toothed comb is ideal for getting rid of tangles before blow-drying.
 It'll move through your hair quickly without pulling at it or causing breakage.

 - Paddle brushes work well for drying longer hair textures because their large surface area allows them to distribute heat evenly all over the head as they dry it from root to tip, reducing frizz while also providing volume and shine.
-In addition, these types of brushes allow you to get really close to your scalp without disturbing any hairs that may be sticking out--and that's important because this can cause split ends if left unchecked!
+In addition, these types of brushes allow you to get really close to your scalp without disturbing any hairs that may be sticking out--and that's important because this can prevent breakage if left unchecked!

 - Round brushes are another useful tool in any woman's arsenal.
 They evenly distribute the product throughout each strand while keeping volume under control by directing airflow away from delicate ends instead of towards roots.
 And this is where it needs the most attention (which helps prevent breakage).
 Plus, they're ideal for creating tight curls and loose waves--so no matter what look you prefer, there's something here for everyone!